Finding the perfect TV isn’t hard, but scrolling through endless options of sizes, prices, tech specs, and marketing jargon can make it seem that way.

 Because HDR is defined by the measurement between the darkest pixel and the brightest pixel, OLED Screens have an unfair advantage.
 OLED screens can display perfectly black pixels, giving them what marketers call “infinite contrast”.
 It’s a bit of a ruse, but it’s also true: OLED screens are the best on the market largely due to their superior capability to deliver stunning HDR pictures.

 OLED vs. QLED vs. LCD

+OLED TVs are the Best TVs if you want the highest quality picture no matter the cost.
 OLED stands for “Organic Light-Emitting Diode” and describes a screen technology that puts an organic film of pixels between semiconductors.
-The result is astounding:

 - Unlimited contrast: OLED screens can turn individual pixels on and off, meaning the purest of blacks and the whitest of whites can be displayed within the same image (starry night sky).
 The result is a gorgeous picture unrivaled by other screen tech.